theforeman/foreman-documentation/README.md

 # Foreman documentation

-THIS IS A WORK IN PROGRESS, VISIT OFFICIAL [FOREMAN OR KATELLO DOCUMENTATION](https://theforeman.org/documentation.html) IF YOU ARE SEEKING HELP.
+THIS IS A WORK IN PROGRESS.
+VISIT THE OFFICIAL [FOREMAN OR KATELLO DOCUMENTATION](https://theforeman.org/documentation.html) IF YOU ARE SEEKING HELP.

 This git repository contains PoC of improving Foreman documentation.

 ## Foreman Guides

 This is a tree of documentation based on Red Hat Satellite 6 official books.
+Contributions are welcome.
 See README in the guides/ subdirectory for more information.

 * [guides](guides/README.md)

 ## Static Site

-Landing page for [docs.theforeman.org](https://docs.theforeman.org) is available as a Hugo project.
+The landing page for [docs.theforeman.org](https://docs.theforeman.org) is available as a Hugo project.
 See README in the web/ subdirectory for more information.

 * [web](web/README.md)

 ## Deployment

-Github actions perform HTML (with link validation), PDF and WEB artifact creation and if suceeded and branch is master or stable, artifacts are downloaded, extracted and deployed (commited into gh-pages).
+Github actions perform HTML (with link validation), PDF and WEB artifact creation and if succeeded and branch is master or stable, artifacts are downloaded, extracted and deployed (commited into gh-pages).
 Deployment does not delete files, in order to remove some unwanted content, manual deletion and push into gh-pages must be performed.

 When a commit is pushed into `master`: